playframework/play-native-loader/README.md

 This is a very small library that makes it possible to use native libraries with Play.
 Since Play uses its own class loader for `run` command, we need an external library that loads the native libraries in the same class loader that is used by the classes.

+# End of Life

+The active Playframework contributors consider this repository has reached End of Life and can be archived.
+If you want to develop this library further, feel free to reach out.

+**We'll archive this repository by End of July 2020.**

+Thank you to all contributors that worked on this repository!

 ## Installation

 To use it, please add the following dependency to your project's `build.sbt` or `project/Build.scala` file: